Gaussian Behavior of Quadratic Irrationals: Generating functions and weighted transfer operators

-The interesting part of the proof deals with an even integer $k$.
-This is an extension of the proof given by Pollicott and Sharp \cite {PoSh}.
-These authors only consider the unweighted case where the dynamical system has a finite number of branches.
-We here show that their proof easily extends to a weighted transfer operator with an infinite denumerable set of branches.
-The main idea of \cite {PoSh} is to relate the zeta series to the transfer operator.
-We extend their idea and relate the weighted zeta series to the weighted transfer operator.
+\begin{proof} This proof is an extension of the proof given by Pollicott and Sharp \cite {PoSh}.
+The authors of \cite {PoSh} use an idea of Ruelle and relate the zeta series to the transfer operator, with two restrictions: they only consider the unweighted case where the dynamical system has a finite number of branches.
+We here show that their proof extends to a weighted transfer operator with an infinite denumerable set of branches and then relate the weighted zeta series to the weighted transfer operator.